-TVA makes investments in science and technological innovation to help the agency meet future business and operational challenges.
-Each year TVA's annual research portfolio is updated based on a broad range of operational and industry drivers that help assess key technology gaps, performance issues, or other significant issues that should be addressed through research and development.
-Core research activities directly support optimization of TVA's generation and delivery assets, air and water quality, energy utilization, and distributed/clean energy integration.
+- Partnerships that position TVA customers as trusted energy advisors, - · Pricing aligned to cover cost while adding value to the customer and the TVA system, and - Programs that enable innovation, flexibility, and fair and equitable customer choice.

 Investments in TVA's research portfolio are supported through partnership and collaboration with LPCs, EPRI and other research consortiums, the DOE and other federal agencies, national labs, peer utilities, universities, and industry vendors and participation in professional societies.